 Stay ahead of the competition.
 Get your SEO checklist here.

-Pay-per-click (PPC) advertising is SEO’s paid brother.
-Both digital marketing channels are focused on gaining visibility in the search engines, but where SEO is focused on organic results, PPC is how you show up in the paid results.
+Paid search (also known as pay-per-click/PPC) advertising is SEO’s paid brother.
+Both digital marketing channels are focused on gaining visibility within search engines, but where SEO is focused on organic results, paid search is how you show up in the paid results.
 For some searches, those paid results dominate the search engine results page (SERP), requiring searchers to scroll down to even see the organic results.

-PPC provides some distinct benefits from SEO.
-Because you pay directly for those top spots, rather than having to work to earn them, PPC raises brand awareness much faster than SEO does.
-You can start showing up on Page 1 of Google the first day you start running ads (if you follow best practices).
-And PPC campaigns give you the power to specify who your ads will reach based on factors like demographics, geography and search behavior.
+Paid seach provides some distinct benefits from SEO.
+Because you pay directly for those top spots, rather than having to work to earn them, paid search can raise brand awareness much faster than SEO efforts.
+It's possible to start showing up on Page 1 of Google the first day you start running ads (if you follow best practices.)
+And paid campaigns give you the power to specify who your ads will reach based on factors like demographics, geography and search behavior.

-You can also achieve an especially wide reach since Google’s PPC platform includes a display network that powers the ads you see on websites across the web, as well as on other Google properties like Gmail and YouTube.
-Google says its display network reaches 90 percent of all internet users.
+You can also achieve an especially wide reach since Google Ads includes a display network that powers the ads you see on websites across the web, as well as on other Google properties like Gmail and YouTube.
+Though there is an array of factors that determine an ad's reach, we know it can reach over 90 percent of all internet users.

-A majority of people in the U.S. are on social media, and it’s the norm for social media users to visit a social media platform at least once a day.
-Social media has become a huge part of how people spend their time and where they get their information.
-Social media marketing is, therefore, another important digital marketing channel to include in any brand awareness strategy.
+Social media continues to be a daily habit for 307.2 million people in the U.S. It's the norm for social media users to visit a social media platform at least once a day.
+These platforms are integral to how people shop, communicate and get their news.
+It should come as no surprise, then, to learn that social media marketing is perhaps the most important digital marketing channel to consider in any brand awareness strategy.

 Social media marketing encompasses everything you do on social media for free—or at least, that you only pay for it in labor costs.
 It starts with researching the best channels to target, based on where your audience spends their time.
 And while it includes sharing content and promotions from your own website to raise brand awareness, it’s just as important to spend time on your social media platforms interacting with other accounts.

 Social media marketing should be part self-promotion, part relationship-building.
 Use your platforms to share content from other blogs and influencers in your industry that are useful to your audience, and to participate in relevant conversations.
-By courting new relationships, you’ll start to build a following, which is crucial for using social media marketing for brand awareness.
+By courting new relationships, you’ll start to build a following, which is essential to using social media marketing for brand awareness.